-Divisional and Branch level Business Plans are not currently a regulatory requirement within the Commonwealth, but this does not mean that they are not important.
-Such plans are critical to tell an organisations complete and sound performance story.
+A Divisional and Branch level Business Plan is not currently a regulatory requirement within the Commonwealth, but this does not mean that they are not important.
+Such plans are critical to tell an organisation’s complete and sound performance story.

 If your organisation doesn’t have Business Plans in place, now is a great time to get started.
 When you develop Business Plans for your Divisions and Branches, make sure that:

 - There is a simple and clear process for Divisions and Branches to follow in establishing Business Plans to ensure a minimum standard and consistent quality in measuring performance across the entire business.
 In the end, the information captured through the Business plan needs to be useful to measure and report on the performance at the Divisional/Branch level.